-Countries & Law
+Countries & law

 Legal status, openness to foreigners, regulation and risk overview by country.